priyadharshini477/19CS307-Lab-Ex.No-11/README.md

-# Result : Thus the Web page for marketing the products produced in agricultural field was created with gallery and tables using Expersion Web and the required output
+# Result :
-was obtained.
+Thus the Web page for marketing the products in agricultural field were created with gallery and tables using Expression Web and the required output was obtained.